pgroonga/pgroonga.github.io/news/index.md

 On PostgreSQL 18 and later, PostgreSQL's planner can recognize PGroonga as an ordered index.

 PGroonga can return filtered and sorted records to PostgreSQL for queries like `WHERE ...
 ORDER BY ...
 LIMIT`.
-We may improves response time when many rows match by this improvement.
+This improvement may improve the response time when many rows match.

 ```sql
 CREATE TABLE messages (